 Let us have a look at the parameters using which we can compare the features of Apache Spark with Hadoop.

-|Processes everything in memory||Performance-wise||Hadoop MapReduce uses batch processing|
+|Processes everything in memory||Performance-wise||Hadoop MapReduce uses batch processing.|

-|Has user-friendly APIs for multiple programming languages||Ease of Use||Has add-ons such as Hive and Pig|
+|Has user-friendly APIs for multiple programming languages||Ease of Use||Has add-ons such as Hive and Pig?|

-|Spark systems cost more||Costs||Hadoop MapReduce systems cost lesser|
+|Spark systems cost more||Costs||Hadoop MapReduce systems cost lesser.|

-|Shares every Hadoop MapReduce compatibility||Compatibility||Compliments Apache Spark seamlessly|
+|Shares every Hadoop MapReduce compatibility||Compatibility||Compliments Apache Spark seamlessly.|

 |Has GraphX, its own graph computation library||Data Processing||Hadoop MapReduce operates in sequential steps|

-|Spark uses Resilient Distributed Datasets (RDDs)||Fault Tolerance||Utilises TaskTrackers to keep the JobTracker ticking|
+|Spark uses Resilient Distributed Datasets (RDDs)||Fault Tolerance||Utilises TaskTrackers to keep the JobTracker ticking.|

 |Comparatively lesser scalability||Scalability||Large Scalability|

-|Provides authentication via shared secret (password authentication)||Security||Supports Kerberos authentication|
+|Provides authentication via shared secret (password authentication)||Security||Supports Kerberos authentication.|

 Spark is definitely faster when compared to Hadoop MapReduce.
 However, they cannot be compared because they perform processing in different styles.
 Spark is way faster because it processes everything in memory, even using disk for data that does not all fit into memory.

 The in-memory processing of Spark performs near real-time analytics for data from machine learning, log monitoring, marketing campaigns, Internet of Things sensors, security analytics, and social media sites.
-Hadoop MapReduce, on the other hand, utilises the batch-processing method so it understandably was never created for mesmerising speed.
+Hadoop MapReduce, on the other hand, utilizes the batch-processing method so it understandably was never created for mesmerizing speed.
 As a matter of fact, it was initially created to continuously gather information from websites during the times when data in or near real-time were not required.

 Spark does not only have a good reputation for its excellent performance, but it is also relatively easy to use along with providing additional support for languages like user-friendly APIs for Scala, Java, Python, and Spark SQL.
 Since Spark SQL is quite comparable to SQL 92, the user requires no additional knowledge to use it.